citizen-kane/Artificial-Intelligence-Projects/Path Finding Algorithm for Romanian Map/README.md

 -----------------------------------------------------------------------------------------

 Using files neighbours.txt and locations.txt for node connection and node coordinates respectively to create a Graph of the Romania road network and analyse how different Path-Finding algorithms work on them.

 1. neighbours.txt

 	This file will only have the detail about the connection between the cities to help draw a graph of the map.
-This file will have the NUMBER OF CITIES in the first row Then it will have the <source city> <destination city> <distance>
+	This file will have the NUMBER OF CITIES in the first row Then it will have: <source city> <destination city> <distance>

 2. locations.txt

 	This file will have the latitude longitude of each city in the following format:
 	<city> <latitude> <longitude>
 	This file will NOT have the number of cities.

 -----------------------------------------------------------------------------------------